 - Maintain knowledge about current and future hiring trends

-- Standing committee will include six to eight members in addition to the Career and Scholarship Director or designee who will serve as Chairperson, three CSI faculty members, three employers representing diversity in the areas of business, industry, education, and government sectors and one CSI student representative.
+- Standing committee will include six to eight members in addition to the Center Director or designee who will serve as Chairperson, three CSI faculty members, three employers representing diversity in the areas of business, industry, education, and government sectors and one CSI student representative.